Castration of Dogs and Cats

 Castrating pets older than this is fine too but it may not be in time to prevent unwanted male behavior such as marking, roaming, and fighting.

 The advantages are pretty straight forward; castrated dogs are much less likely to spend half their day lifting their leg on everything, much less likely to roam, and much less interested in fighting.
-And it means that many fewer unwanted litters being destroyed at the pound.
+And it means that there will be many fewer unwanted litters being destroyed at the county shelter.
 They can't breed.

-The disadvantages are also straight forward; castrated dogs can't breed if that's your intention, are more likely to get fat, and just maybe, may not put on as much muscle mass.
+The disadvantages are also straight forward; castrated dogs can't breed if that's your intention, are more likely to get fat, and might not put on as much muscle mass.

 Castration is a very simple, quick, easy, and inexpensive surgery and unlike with human men, there doesn't seem to be any emotional or psychological loss involved.